FRAIBERG & PERNIE

 Why Clients Choose Fraiberg & Pernie

-Clients often choose Fraiberg & Pernie because of the firm’s focus on:
+Clients often seek representation from Fraiberg & Pernie because of the firm’s emphasis on:

 • DUI and OWI defense